Necrocraft/Cash-Register/README.md

 The checkCashRegister() function should always return an object with a status key and a change key.

-Return {status: "INSUFFICIENT_FUNDS", change: []} if cash-in-drawer is less than the change due, or if you cannot return the exact change.
+Return {status: "INSUFFICIENT_FUNDS", change: []} if cash-in-drawer is less than the amount of change due, or if you cannot return the exact change.

 Return {status: "CLOSED", change: [...]} with cash-in-drawer as the value for the key change if it is equal to the change due.